bitcoin/bitcoin/doc/build-unix.md

     sudo dnf install libdb4-devel libdb4-cxx-devel

-Newer Fedora releases, since Fedora 33, have only `libdb-devel` and `libdb-cxx-devel` packages, but these will install Berkeley DB 5.3 or later.
+Berkeley DB is only required for the legacy wallet.
+Newer Fedora releases have only `libdb-devel` and `libdb-cxx-devel` packages, but these will install
+Berkeley DB 5.3 or later.
 This will break binary wallet compatibility with the distributed executables, which are based on Berkeley DB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
 Otherwise, you can build Berkeley DB [yourself](#berkeley-db).